ibm-cloud-docs/containers/cs_istio_mesh.md

     ```
     {: screen}

-3. Configure the `bookinfo-gateway` to use TLS termination.
+### Configuring the bookinfo-gateway to use TLS termination
+{: #bookinfo-tls}

+Complete the following steps to set up TLS termination for the `bookinfo-gateway`.
+{: shortdesc}

 1. Delete the existing `bookinfo-gateway`, which is not configured to handle TLS connections.
     ```
     kubectl delete gateway bookinfo-gateway
     ```
     {: pre}

 2. Create a new `bookinfo-gateway` configuration file that uses TLS termination.
 Save the following YAML file as `bookinfo-gateway.yaml`.
 Replace `<secret_name>` with the name of the SSL secret that you previously found.
     ```yaml
     apiVersion: networking.istio.io/v1alpha3
     kind: Gateway
     metadata:
         name: bookinfo-gateway
     spec:
         selector:
         istio: ingressgateway
         servers:
         - port:
             number: 443
             name: https
             protocol: HTTPS
         tls:
             mode: SIMPLE
             credentialName: <secret_name>
         hosts:
         - "*"
     ```
     {: codeblock}

 3. Create the new `bookinfo-gateway` in your cluster.
     ```
     kubectl apply -f bookinfo-gateway.yaml
     ```